 Check out our MUST READ Blog post:

 You will learn in this blog post that there is an association between a child’s head shape, body movement coordination, and learning potential.
 There is no need to be alarmed if your child has a misshapen head.
-However recent medical research recommends that if your child has a flat spot on their head they should be assessed to ensure their neuromuscular development is not delayed.
+However recent medical research recommends that if your child has a flat spot on their head it may be advisable to have them assessed to ensure their neuromuscular development is not delayed.
 (1)

 Primary Goal of chiropractic in the case of plagiocephaly is to restore normal spinal function.
-Doing so has been shown to often allow the child to no longer favour looking to one side and therefore as the head continues to grow, it fills out normally.
+Doing so may allow the child to no longer favour looking to one side and therefore as the head continues to grow, it may fill out normally.

 Note, that depending on your infant’s age the extent of head shape improvement will vary.
-The odds of success are much greater when the age is below 6months; however we have seen in some improvement beyond this age.
+The odds of success are much greater when the age is below 6 months; however we have seen some improvement beyond this age.

 If you have more questions or concerns feel free to contact our office and speak to one of our chiropractors.